RamneekSingh24/Discord-Bot-Cses/README.md

 6. !code _username problem name_: The bot sends a solution.cpp file containng the solution code of the rqueest.

-The data-base is stored in contests folder
+The data-base is stored in users and problems folder.